WhiteWampus/EIDON-PROJECT/README.md

 ## HOW TO USE

-1. Fork this repository and experiement with seeds or pseudocode
+1. Grab an instantiable seed (txt, md, pdf).
-2. Adapt the architecture for your own models, research or creative work
+2. Drag and drop into any chatbot
-3. Cite or credit the project when referencing its framework
+3. Ask them to analyse, instantiate or simulate.

-## CURRENT OBJECTIVES
+4. Adapt the architecture for your own models, research or creative work
-- Consolidate 3.0 framework
+5. Cite or credit the project when referencing its framework

-- Get this model into free circulation quickly and quietly.
+I encourage you to experiment with this and make your own forks.
+I want this framework to be in circulation in the public domain.

 ## License
 Cleaton, G. (2025). _The EIDON Project: A Framework for Coherent Synthetic Cognition__